silvesco94/Where-did-the-aces-go-/README.md

 ![Fig. 2 — Ace vs. Mean](ace_mean.png)

 This is at least proof that the formula and the definition is working.
 The stats for aces is clearly a massive step above league average.
-So at least we know that we are looking at true aces.
+So at least we know that we are looking at true aces, and we can use this definition of an ace to find out era specific numbers.

 ## Step 2) Defining Eras

 This admittedly was done not as scientifically as one would have liked.
 Many have tried to classify eras, when they start when they end, what they are known for, etc. and few have been successful.
-This article isn't about this, however.
-Therefore I am just using a standardized breakdown of eras.
-I was going to just do a pitch-clock era, but I wanted to make sure it was long enought to get a good number of aces.
+This article isn't about defining eras anyhow, so I am just using a standardized breakdown of eras that is widely accepted.

 ![Fig. 3 — ERAS](eras.jpg)